Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • Less bilirubin reaching your intestine: as with bile duct obstruction, bilirubin is the source of the brown color of stool.

-• Excess bilirubin reaching your intestines exceeding the capacity of your intestine to break it down. (as with inflammation of the liver “hepatitis”).
+• Excess bilirubin reaching your intestines exceeds your intestine’s capacity to break it down. (as with inflammation of the liver, “hepatitis”).

 • More fat in your stool as with eating large fatty meals or conditions leading to fat malabsorption.